Domestic & family violence

 • Setting and maintaining boundaries with the people you let into your life

-• Taking time to reflect on your experience and change your narrative about what occurred.
+• Taking time to reflect on your experience and reframe how you look at what happened.

 For example, if you were in a relationship with someone who used emotional abuse tactics like gaslighting and coercive control, it can be helpful to look back on particular times and acknowledge that what you were experiencing was domestic and family violence.
 You didn't imagine it and you didn't deserve how you were being treated.